 What Is the Actual Difference Between an AI Staffing Agency and a Managed Remote Workforce Company?

 An AI staffing agency acts as an intermediary between companies and AI engineers.
-The agency sources and screens candidates, presents a shortlist, and earns a placement fee — typically 15–25% of the hired engineer's first-year base salary — when you extend an offer and the candidate accepts.
+The agency sources and screens candidates, presents a shortlist, and earns a placement fee calculated against the hired engineer's first-year base salary when you extend an offer and the candidate accepts.
 After that transaction, the agency's involvement is largely complete.
 The engineer becomes your direct employee.
 You handle payroll, benefits, compliance, performance management, and any replacement process if the hire does not work out.

 A managed remote workforce company operates on a different model.
 The company remains the employer of record for the engineer.
 You pay a single all-inclusive weekly rate that covers compensation, employer taxes, HR administration, and ongoing support.
 The managed workforce provider is accountable for the engineer's continued performance, handles replacement if needed, and absorbs the administrative overhead of employing someone in a different country.
-F5 Hiring Solutions operates this way, charging $600/week all-inclusive with no separate placement fee.
+F5 Hiring Solutions operates this way, charging $375-$1,200 per week, all-inclusive, with AI roles from $600 and no separate placement fee.

 The critical distinction is accountability after placement.
 Staffing agencies transfer accountability to you at the moment of hire.
 Managed workforce companies retain accountability for the duration of the engagement.